Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Methodology

+where $n_i$ is the size of the subset $D^{(\nu)}_{{\cal J}_{k(i)}}$ (i.e., the cardinality of ${\cal J}_{k(i)}$).
 This stochastic formulation provides an efficient approximation to both the full-data surrogate density estimate and the mean shift operator, substantially reducing computational complexity.
 The iterative procedure continues until the updates stabilize, that is, until the update magnitude falls below a predefined threshold $\epsilon$:

 This stopping criterion ensures that the current estimate $f^{(\nu)}$ has reached a stationary point in the function space $\rkhs$, where the mean shift dynamics have converged.